Shorter University: Founding and early history

 Shorter University was founded in 1873 by Luther Rice Gwaltney, pastor of the Rome Baptist Church, as a women's college known as the Cherokee Baptist Female College.
 The college was renamed in 1877 to Shorter Female College because of the financial contributions of Alfred and Martha Shorter.
 Shorter was located in Victorian-style buildings on Shelton Hill near downtown Rome and educated young women at primary, preparatory and collegiate levels.
 Classes were held Tuesdays through Saturdays and early curriculum included science, music, art, drama and literary works.
 Through additional contributions from the J.L.
 Bass and J.P.
 Cooper families, the university was relocated to its current site just outside Rome in 1910.
 The former campus was used for Rome High School, which opened on September 4, 1911.

 During the 1920s the college constructed the first indoor swimming pool in the United States and swimming became a physical education graduation requirement.
 The era also included the first women selected for the board of trustees.
 During the 1920s Shorter became an accredited member in the Southern Association of Colleges and Schools, in which the university holds accreditation.

-Through the years of the college struggled with financial problems during the 1930s with the Great Depression and World War II in the 1940s, Led by President Paul M. Cousins faculty took cuts in salary in the periods of crisis.
+Through the years the college has struggled with financial problems, including both the 1930s with the Great Depression and World War II in the 1940s.
+Led by President Paul M. Cousins, faculty took cuts in salary in the periods of crisis.
 Academics were strengthened through membership with the National Association of Schools of Music.

 Increasing diversity

 In the 1950s, the college became co-educational and the addition of male students created a need for a new male-only residence hall.
 The university also began intercollegiate athletics program in the NAIA and initiated new clubs organizations and fraternities.
 Randall Minor became the college's 14th president in 1958.
 Under Minor, control of the selection process for trustees was given to the Georgia Baptist Convention.
 The college constructed a new administration building, student center, library, fine arts center and hired additional faculty for the expanding school.
 The late 1950s also saw the first African-American student graduate.

 The political and social climate of the 1960s had a great effect on the college throughout the decade.
 During the era the student government's power increased and new organizations were created on campus.
 A number of special events were held on campus, including memorial services for both the John F. Kennedy assassination and Assassination of Martin Luther King, Jr., and Earth Day was observed for the first time.
-In 1973 Shorter College celebrated its 100th anniversary through special activities and traditions.
+In 1973, Shorter College celebrated its 100th anniversary through special activities and traditions.
 In 1948, admission was opened to boys and the school was renamed Shorter College.